cucumber/cucumber-jvm/cucumber-core/README.md

 cucumber.execution.limit=       # number of scenarios to execute (CLI only).

 cucumber.execution.order=       # lexical, reverse, random or random:[seed] (CLI only). default: lexical
+                                # Can be customized.
+To do that, implement `PickleOrderFactory` and register it for [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html)

 cucumber.execution.wip=         # true or false. default: false.
                                 # Fails if there any passing scenarios